apache/cloudstack-documentation/source/adminguide/networking/external_firewalls_and_load_balancers.rst

 About Using a NetScaler Load Balancer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Citrix NetScaler is supported as an external network element for load
+Citrix NetScaler is supported as an external Network element for load
 balancing in zones that use isolated networking in advanced zones.
 Set
 up an external load balancer when you want to provide load balancing
 through means other than CloudStack's provided virtual router.